From Supper Clubs to Stardom: The Venues and Legends That Shaped the Sound of Palm Springs

 Chi Chi Starlite Room.
 Credit: Palm Springs Historical Society

-The very popular Peggy Lee performed at the Starlite Room in March of 1954.
+By 1954, Peggy Lee was captivating audiences.
 She was discovered in Palm Springs.
 She had been struggling for “that chance” when an engagement at the popular Doll House offered itself (a popular Palm Springs restaurant).
 While there, competing with the clatter of dishes, she sang so low and sweetly that the patrons stopped talking, and waiters stopped rattling cups and dishes.
 Her “soft-as-silk" singing style attracted the attention of Frank Bering, owner of Chicago’s Ambassador West hotel, and Peggy was soon headed east to begin her career.

-Nat King Cole opened Chi Chi at the Starlite Room on January 4, 1956, supported by an all-star show.
+In 1956, Nat King Cole opened Chi Chi at the Starlite Room, supported by an all-star show.
 Reservations had begun even before the public announcement of his appearance.
 The top recording artist in the country already had so many hits to his credit.
 Among them were “Nature Boy" and “Love Is a Many Splendored Thing.”

 Credit: Palm Springs Life archives